Hertzsprung (crater): 2022 Long March 3C third stage impact

 In February 2022, after a mis-identification, it was announced that a Long March 3C third stage from the 2014 Chang'e 5 T1 mission, should have crashed in or near the crater on 4 March 2022, 12:25:58 UTC, at latitude +5.18, east longitude 233.55, plus or minus a few seconds and a few kilometers.
 Confirmation of the impact could be acquired through satellites like the LRO.
 The event showed how hard it is to track small objects in deep space.
+Manfred Memorial Moon Mission, a private moon probe developed by LuxSpace was attached to the third stage and also crashed with it.

 In June 2022 NASA released a picture of the crater produced by the purported rocket body.
 Unusually it is a double lobed crater.
 Previous craters created by rocket bodies on the Moon have been large single craters.
 It was found near the Hertzsprung D crater at coordinates (5.226 degrees north, 234.486 degrees east, 1,863 meters elevation).